Controlling Asthma Triggers: Allergens

 Keep your kitchen clean and dry.
 A leaky faucet or drain can attract roaches.

+?
 Store food in tightly sealed containers.
-Wash dishes promptly.
+Wash dishes promptly as soon as they are used.